angrywatermelon69/Telegram-to-Bitmex/README.md

-Open a Demo account at https://testnet.bitmex.com/register, once you are logged in, click on Account Tab , then API Keys on the left menu bar.
+Open a Demo account at [Bitmex TestNet](https://testnet.bitmex.com/register), once you are logged in, click on Account Tab , then API Keys on the left menu bar.
 Give your API Keys a name, don't worry about the CIDR for now, and adjust Key Permissions to "Order".
 Don't checkbox "Withdraw", Click Create API Keys: and Bitmex will return some strings like the one you see below.

 ID: oVbXpx0R0SYd47CTz1GKxv2X
 Secret:	vFN3ti8O0FXKRx0oPMBB_MU5uWlMpWXOG0vfD89Pl70vMnFt

-Open your Telegram Application, or download the (application)[https://telegram.org/] Click here[http://t.me/bitmextestnet_bot] or type in @bitmexTestNet_bot in the telegram search box.
-Click the start button.
+Open your Telegram Application, or download the [application](https://telegram.org), Click [here](http://t.me/bitmextestnet_bot) to access the telegram bot or type in **@bitmexTestNet_bot** in the telegram search box.
+Then click the start button.

 # Test Net Bitcoins
 You will need to fund your bitmex testnet account with some Testnet bitcoins Follow the instructions on the Deposit page - https://testnet.bitmex.com/app/deposit